vivekruhela/miRPipe/README.md

 Jupyter Notebook environment will be opened in Firefox browser.
 Enter the PASSWORD mentioned in above command, by default it is set to- password

+## Tutorial
+We have also developed the tutorial [Tutorial.md](Tutorial.md) with screenshots to help users who are running this docker first time.

 ## (A) Synthetic Data Experiments